 Toileting facilities for the children’s independent use are located within the unit in order to encourage children through using the facility.

-- Elephant room is used as a dining space at lunch time.
+Giraffe room is used at all meal times (breakfast, snacks, lunch and tea time).
 Children are seated together with the practitioners to encourage social interaction.

-- Pre-school children have access to the main Nursery garden, during specific periods of the daily routine, where resources and equipment focused upon all six areas of the Early Years Foundation Stage are made available.
+Pre-school children have access to the main Nursery garden, during specific periods of the daily routine, where resources and equipment support the Early Years Foundation Stage.

 Practitioners create a well balanced curriculum that consists of free play and structured activities.
 Our curriculum is based entirely on learning through play.